gh3s/4crud/README.md

 ## Getting Started

-A fast and VERY SMALL Node.js framework for API development written with javascript ES6 features.
+A fast and VERY SMALL Node.js framework for API development using HTTPS written with javascript ES6 features.

 ### Prerequisites